-In accordance with the CSA scheduling provisions, after gathering the necessary data, DEA requested a scientific and medical evaluation and scheduling recommendation from the Department of Health and Human Services (HHS).
-HHS concluded that marijuana has a high potential for abuse, has no accepted medical use in the United States, and lacks an acceptable level of safety for use even under medical supervision.
-Therefore, HHS recommended that marijuana remain in schedule I. The scientific and medical evaluation and scheduling recommendation that HHS submitted to DEA is attached hereto.
+In accordance with the CSA rescheduling provisions, after gathering the necessary data, the DEA requested a scientific and medical evaluation and scheduling recommendation from the Department of Health and Human Services (HHS).
+The HHS concluded that marijuana has a high potential for abuse, has no accepted medical use in the United States, and lacks an acceptable level of safety for use even under medical supervision.
+Therefore, the HHS recommended that marijuana remain in Schedule I. The scientific and medical evaluation and scheduling recommendation that the HHS submitted to the DEA is enclosed with this letter.

-Based on the HHS evaluation and all other relevant data, DEA has concluded that there is no substantial evidence that marijuana should be removed from schedule I. A document prepared by DEA addressing these materials in detail also is attached hereto.
-In short, marijuana continues to meet the criteria for schedule I control under the CSA because:
+Based on the HHS evaluation and all other relevant data, the DEA has concluded that there is no substantial evidence that marijuana should be removed from Schedule I. A document prepared by the DEA addressing these materials in detail also is enclosed.
+In short, marijuana continues to meet the criteria for Schedule I control under the CSA because:

-- (1) Marijuana has a high potential for abuse.
-The HHS evaluation and the additional data gathered by DEA show that marijuana has a high potential for abuse. - (2) Marijuana has no currently accepted medical use in treatment in the United States.
-Based on the established five-part test for making such determination, marijuana has no "currently accepted medical use" because: As detailed in the HHS evaluation, the drug's chemistry is not known and reproducible; there are no adequate safety studies; there are no adequate and well-controlled studies proving efficacy; the drug is not accepted by qualified experts; and the scientific evidence is not widely available. - (3) Marijuana lacks accepted safety for use under medical supervision.
-At present, there are no U.S. Food and Drug Administration (FDA)-approved marijuana products, nor is marijuana under a New Drug Application (NDA) evaluation at the FDA for any indication.
+(1) Marijuana has a high potential for abuse.
+The HHS evaluation and the additional data gathered by the DEA show that marijuana has a high potential for abuse.

+(2) Marijuana has no currently accepted medical use in treatment in the United States.
+Based on the established five-part test for making such determination, marijuana has no "currently accepted medical use" because: As detailed in the HHS evaluation, the drug's chemistry is not known and reproducible; there are no adequate safety studies; there are no adequate and wellcontrolled studies proving efficacy; the drug is not accepted by qualified experts; and the scientific evidence is not widely available.

+(3) Marijuana lacks accepted safety for use under medical supervision.
+At present, there are no marijuana products approved by the U.S. Food and Drug Administration (FDA), nor is marijuana under a New Drug Application (NDA) evaluation at the FDA for any indication.
 The HHS evaluation states that marijuana does not have a currently accepted medical use in treatment in the United States or a currently accepted medical use with severe restrictions.
 At this time, the known risks of marijuana use have not been shown to be outweighed by specific benefits in well-controlled clinical trials that scientifically evaluate safety and efficacy.

-The statutory mandate of 21 U.S.C.
-812(b) is dispositive.
-Congress established only one schedule, schedule I, for drugs of abuse with "no currently accepted medical use in treatment in the United States" and "lack of accepted safety for use under medical supervision."
+The statutory mandate of Title 21 United States Code, Section 812(b) (21 U.S.C.
+812(b)) is dispositive.
+Congress established only one schedule, Schedule I, for drugs of abuse with "no currently accepted medical use in treatment in the United States" and "lack of accepted safety for use . . . under medical supervision."
 21 U.S.C.
 812(b).

 Although the HHS evaluation and all other relevant data lead to the conclusion that marijuana must remain in schedule I, it should also be noted that, in view of United States obligations under international drug control treaties, marijuana cannot be placed in a schedule less restrictive than schedule II.
-This is explained in detail in the accompanying document titled "Preliminary Note Regarding Treaty Considerations."
+This is explained in detail in accompanying document titled "Preliminary Note Regarding Treaty Considerations."

-Accordingly, and as set forth in detail in the accompanying HHS and DEA documents, there is no statutory basis under the CSA for DEA to grant your petition to initiate rulemaking proceedings to reschedule marijuana.
-Your petition is, therefore, hereby denied.
+Accordingly, and as set forth in detail in the accompanying HHS and DEA documents, there is no statutory basis under the CSA for the DEA to grant your predecessors' petition to initiate rulemaking proceedings to reschedule marijuana.
+The petition is, therefore, hereby denied.

-Sincerely,

-Chuck Rosenberg,
+Sincerely, Chuck Rosenberg, Acting Administrator.

-Acting Administrator

 Attachments: